Make New Friends in Derby

 Meet new people in Derby today

-Why Drinking Partners works in Derby
+Why Drinking Partners works

-Established in 2005, Drinking Partners is one of the UK’s longest‑running platforms for meeting new people and building genuine friendships.
+Established in 2005, Drinking Partners is one of the UK’s longest-running platforms for meeting new people and making friends.

-• Meet people locally across Derby
+• Meet people who are actually local to Derby

 Making friends across Derby